We Invite You to Join the Partnership

 You can change a life.
 To meet the demand, in a timely manner, we constantly need additional funds to train more dogs and graduate more teams.
 In order to continue this wonderful program —and expand it—we need you to become a partner too.
 Please add us to your annual contribution list and keep us in mind for special fund-raising projects.

-To view the Guide Dogs of America website, point your browser to http://www.guidedogsofamerica.org.
+Click here to view the Guide Dogs of America website.